jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Let's use _The Matrix_ for this example.
 This story depicts a dystopian future in which most of humanity is unknowingly trapped inside a simulated 1990's reality called the matrix.
 It's created by machines to distract humans while using their bodies as an energy source.
 Neo is recruited to help the few untapped humans rebel against the machines.
 His job is to make the sleeping masses inside the matrix realize their reality is fake.

 This story is basically majic vs. the rules.
 Neo wants the masses to realize the matrix's rules are bullshit.
-When they do they can remove the plug, and re-learn the majic of using tools to live a free life.
+When they do, they can remove the plug, and re-learn the majic of using their own tools to live a free life.

 The machines antagonist, Agent Smith, can control much of the matrix, but not all of it.
-Enforcing the rules of the ruling philosophy of slavery, makes "the agents" bound to the rules too.
+Enforcing the rules of the ruling philosophy of slavery, makes "the agents" bound to its rules too.
 Neo has a new ruling philosophy of freedom.
 Thus, he isn't bound by the matrix's rule book.
 A freedom he wants to teach others.

-Neo takes on, and defeats the machines.
-Unbound by its ruling philosophy, he manipulates the matrix, and defeats the agents.
+Neo takes on the machines.
+Unbound by its ruling philosophy, he learns to manipulates the matrix better and better.
+He jump higher, runs faster, and dodged bullets.
+The machines, unable to match his wisdom, fight back with dark majic.

+They get one of the freed humans to turn on Neo and his supporters.
+Not with the allure of power, but with the allure of going back into the comfortable matrix.
+The machines will plug him back in, where he can enjoy the pleasures of pretending to "be someone important, like an actor" and enjoy eating steak again because "ignorance is bliss".

+The deception losses.
+Neo is too powerful.
+In the final battle with Agent Smith, he not only can dodge bullets, but stop them.
+He completely sees past the "spectacle" of items that the traitor said was "bliss", and only sees the matrix's code, and can thus rewrite it as he wants.
+Neo kills the agents, and ends with a phone call, to the machines:

+  >I came here to tell you how this is going to begin.
+I'm going to hang up this phone.
+And then I'm going to show these people what you don't want them to see.
+I'm going to show them a world without you.
+A world without rules and controls, without border or boundaries A world where anything is possible.
+Where we go from there, is a choice I leave to you.

-And once he's done, him and his friends return to being equal members of the community.
+And once he's done showing the people, him and his friends return to being equal members of the free community.
 Neo's hierarchy of support was temporary, being based on solving a frontline problem.
 Perhaps he'll be the hero of the next story, but maybe not.
-It depends on the problem and who the people decide will be the hero to solve it.
+It depends on the problem and who the people decide is their hero to solve it.

 Spectacle and art stories do not solve frontline problems.
 Thus, their heirarchies can go on for as long as they can convince people to watch them, or live inside them.
-Just like the people stuck inside the matrix who are are distracted from the truth with a world full of shiny cars, loud music, 9-5 work days, and The Office, Friends, or other reruns.
+The leaders self-important, self-involved artists who don't have to solve problems to be on top, and the masses are just like the people stuck inside the matrix distracted from the truth with a world full of shiny cars, loud music, 9-5 work days, and The Office, Friends, or other reruns.

 This is the hard side of majic.
-Real life is not always easier or more comfortable.
 The real-world in the matrix is cold, dark, and damp.
 Neo has to convince the people this unpleasant reality is better than the pleasant fiction full of the spectacle of dark majic.

-THe longer the spectacle lasts, the longer the self-important artists can go on talking about themselves.
+The longer the spectacle lasts, the longer the self-important artists, like Darth King, and Darth Blockbuster, can go on talking about themselves.
 They're happy with the way things are.
 The machines want their hero status atop the hierachy to go on forever.

 But like an aging sitcom, it never lasts.
+Eventually the people's problems pile up, and they need the hero of the classic stories again.

 ## Neo Douglass